jimhigson/oboe.js/writing/main/1_Abstract.md

 A critique is made of current practice, under which resources are entirely retrieved before items of interest are extracted programmatically.
-An alternative model is presented allowing the specification of items of interest to be identified incrementally as the resource is still downloading using a declarative syntax similar to jsonPath.
+An alternative model is presented allowing the specification of items of interest using a declarative syntax similar to jsonPath.
+The identified items are provided incrementally while the resource is still downloading.

-In addition to a consideration of performance in absolute terms, the revised model is also evaluated in reference to usability with regards to differences in perceived performance due to the incremental processing of retrieved resources.
+In addition to a consideration of performance in absolute terms, the usability implications of incremental
+                          processing of retrieved resources are also evaluated with regards to differences in perceived performance.